Skip to content

 In order to communicate with the Amiqus API using OAuth 2.0 you need an Amiqus account to register your application.
 If you don't yet have one, contact us to set up a sandbox Amiqus account.

-Registering you application can be done via Amiqus Developer Settings dashboard by following these steps:
+Registering your application can be done via Amiqus Developer Settings dashboard by following these steps:

 1. Access the Amiqus Developer Settings dashboard via the dropdown menu under your user name